AlexYegupov/multidemo/README.md

 ### Why in this way?

-Why to documentise plain markdowns instead of something like cool online wiki WYSIWYG?
+Why document plain markdowns instead of some cool online wiki WYSIWYG?

 Proc:
   - easy to modify (any plain text editor OR VSCode md editor)

-  - easy to read (directly OR in browser+markdown plugin OR in simply in browser after markdown->html convertion (see p.3)
+  - easy to read (directly OR in browser+markdown plugin OR in simply in the browser after markdown->html convertion (see p.3)

-  - documentation is always synchronized with functionality and it's possitle to see a documentation **changes** (for example to QA)
+  - documentation is always synchronized with functionality and it's possible to see documentation **changes** (for example to QA)

-  - QA can easily see DIFF changes in documentation => can pay attentiions to the correspondent parts of the system that were changed
+  - QA can easily see DIFF changes in documentation => can pay attention to the correspondent parts of the system that were changed

 Cons:
-  - necessity to create git commit on documentation changes.
+  - the necessity to create a git commit on documentation changes.